 In Virginia Beach, there are so many adventure, historical, military, cultural, dining, festival and entertainment attractions that that it wouldn't be possible to list them all here.
 Check out the city's visitor website at www.visitvirginiabeach.com and www.beachstreetusa.com for complete lists.

-With 14 miles of open, public beaches – with NO fees – Virginia Beach offers a variety of unique beaches to fit every mood.
-The newly-landscaped Virginia Beach resort area features live music, street performers, diverse festivals, as well as outdoor cafes and nightlife.
+With miles and miles of open, public beaches, Virginia Beach offers a variety of unique beaches to fit every mood.
+The famous, beautifully landscaped Virginia Beach Boardwalk runs 3 miles along the beach and resort area, and features events, live music, street performers, diverse festivals, outdoor cafes and nightlife, and delicious coastal cuisine.

 If your idea of a "day at the beach" is more relaxed, visit Chesapeake Beach (known to the locals as “Chick's Beach) for a more tranquil spot along the scenic Chesapeake Bay.
 Swimmers will enjoy the bay's protected shallow waters and beautiful sunsets.